 While admission to Stanford GSB is extremely competitive, veterans make up a substantial and valued part of each MBA class.
 Every part of your application counts, so do not be discouraged if you feel that you have a relative weak area.
 Be sure to tell your story and think carefully about why you want an MBA from Stanford.
 While you might have many questions, here are some commonly asked question topics:

-GMAT: The mean GMAT of accepted students in the Class of 2016 was 732 which is currently among the highest in the country.
+GMAT: The mean GMAT of accepted students into the Class of 2019 was 737 which is currently among the highest in the country.
 There are definitely a significant number of people in the class with scores under 700, although a higher score obviously increases your competitiveness.
 If possible, try to set aside a block of time to study for the exam.
 The GMAT is absolutely a test you can prepare for and do well on.

 Essays: The first one is always the same, "What matters most to you and why?"
 Essays are certainly an extremely important aspect of your GSB application.
 GSB's admissions leadership is focused on cultivating a certain culture here and definitely values sincerity and openness in these essays: something that comes off as a "what they want to hear" essay won't do well.
 Be sincere, and be yourself, particularly on the first question.